-However playing too rough and injuring their ears could lead to weakening the cartilage.
-This could make it much harder for the ears to stand up and take their natural form.
+However playing too rough and injuring them could lead to weakening the cartilage.
+This could make it much harder for them to stand up and take their natural form.
 Petting them should be fine but try to avoid clutching or grabbing them during playtime.

 What To Do If Your German Shepherd’s Ears Don’t Stand Up?

-If your German Shepherds ears are not standing up by the age of 3-4 months do not panic.
-It is very common for their ears to take 5-6 months to be fully erect.
+If your they are not standing up by time your German Shepherd is 3-4 months do not panic.
+It is very common for them to take 5-6 months to be fully erect.
 A lot of owners start to get worried when they aren’t standing after only 12-16 weeks of age.

 Many breeders will tell you not to worry at this stage but to instead start to pay close attention.
-You don’t want to take too long before making a decision regarding their ears.
+You don’t want to take too long before making a decision regarding taping.

-If they have finished teething and their ears still aren’t standing up, it is time to consider taping.
+If they have finished teething and they still aren’t standing up, it is time to consider taping.

 Do I Need to Tape My Puppy’s Ears?

 You definitely don’t need to tape your German Shepherd’s ears.
 It depends on the owner and what their intention for taping them is.
-They will be just fine with ears that aren’t totally erect.
-A lot of owners just prefer the traditional perky ears that the breed is traditionally known for.
+They will be just fine if they aren’t totally erect.
+A lot of owners just prefer the traditional perkiness that the breed is traditionally known for.

 Is Taping a Dog’s Ears Cruel?

 A lot of owners want to know if the process of taping is cruel to dogs.
 The answer to this is based on each individual’s opinion.
 In general, it is a very common practice that overall isn’t seen as cruel to the animal.
-It is sort of a pain but doesn’t do any damage to your dog’s ears if done properly.
+It is sort of a pain but doesn’t do any damage if done properly.